-No need to cut the network cable.
-Simply unplug your computer from the network and avoid any kind of wireless or physical connection.
+You don’t need to cut the network cable.
+Instead, unplug your computer from the network and avoid any wireless or physical connection.
 The goal is to prevent the virus from spreading!

 Make sure you’re offline and turn all Wi-Fi connections off, both by software and hardware.
 Some laptops even have a switch for this.

 Why disconnect hardware?
-Hacking software is sophisticated and can make your computer seem like you are disconnected while the malware continues to wreak havoc in the background.
+Hacking software is sophisticated and can make your computer seem like you are disconnected.
+At the same time, the malware continues to wreak havoc in the background.

-This is why it’s increasingly important to ensure your sensitive data is encrypted and that your devices are protected by security management software.
-Features like device tracking, file retrieval, and remote wipe adds layers of security against not only hackers but also thiefs.
+It is increasingly important to ensure that your sensitive data is encrypted and your devices are protected by security management software.
+Features like device tracking, file retrieval, and remote wipe add layers of security against hackers and thieves.
 If you need a device security platform, we can help.

 2. Change your passwords

-According to Betterbuys, “it only takes five hours to decipher a password that’s 6 basic characters long”.
-On the other hand, if you pick a password that’s 12 characters long, it’ll take a massive two centuries to crack.
+According to Betterbuys, “it only takes five hours to decipher a password that’s six characters long.”
+Choosing a password with at least 12 characters will take centuries to crack.

-And then change all your passwords using an unaffected computer or smartphone.
-I mean it.
-Email, social, subscriptions, etc. Every service you have access to holds precious information, including billing information and personal data.
+First, you need to change your PC’s access password.
+Then, change all your passwords using an unaffected computer or smartphone—email, social networks, subscriptions, etc. Every service you have access to holds precious information, including billing and personal data.

 How many of your accounts use the same password or variations of it?
 One password could be enough to grant access to all sorts of accounts.
 So double-check its strength and think it through.